Representation of the Luttinger Liquid with Single Point-like Impurity as a Field Theory for the Phase of Scattering

 However, the probability of all possible scattering processes has to be equal to unit.
 Therefore, we can neglect the channel related to “real” scattering of quasi-particles on impurity (in parameter $1/N$).
 The last is the single channel containing the transition wave.
 So, transition of right-electrons to condensate will look like their perfect reflection by impurity.
-The physics discussed above is confirmed by the exact solution of the problem for $v_c=2$.
-This solution can be formulated in terms of two Majorana's particles \cite{ExRep}.
-One of these particles enters into the scattering Hamiltonian, which does not conserve the electric charge.
-The conservation law of electric charge is satisfied in the entire system due to the second particle.
-It does not enter into the scattering Hamiltonian and moves in the opposite direction.
-This particle is registered as an electron reflected by impurity.
-The only possible interpretation of this solution is the appearance of a second excitation due to creation of an additional exciton-like pair in $|\Omega_{\theta}\rangle$.